 I reached out to Latitude when Cotten was 11 months old.
 As a mom who works full time (along with my husband who worked full time), I was concerned that this was too much of a commitment.
 But once I read more studies, I realized if I waited to pursue options like oral immunotherapy, that I might make a mistake.

 We moved his day care schedule and did an earlier drop off and were able to dose him.
 I think Latitude’s outreach was very helpful.
-I initially spent 45 minutes with my patient care coordinator, Debbie, to figure out whether we could make OIT work.
+I initially spent 45 minutes with my patient care coordinator, Debbie, to figure out whether we could make food allergy treatment work.
 Since Cotten is in a daycare center, there isn’t as much individual attention and I didn’t want to risk Cotten having a major reaction.
 This also highly motivated us to consider OIT.